Gain Insider Knowledge of the Private Equity and Small Business Worlds

 Selling a Business is a Process

 Selling a business is not one event, but rather a series of interconnected steps.
 Reference this guide as you tackle preparations and navigate each stage of the process.
 If you have any questions on preparation or are curious about the value of your business, contact us.
 We are always happy to have these conversations.
+Or use our free business valuation calculator to kickstart the process.

 What is a finder’s fee?
 When used correctly, finder’s fees benefit all parties involved.
 Often, without an intermediary earning a finder’s fee, a transaction between two parties would not occur.
 This post explains what a finder’s fee is, how it works, and includes a finder’s fee agreement sample.